gchure/phd/docs/src/chapter_02/section_05_results.md

 determining the width of the credible regions are explored in supplemental Chapter 6.

-We stress that the entire suite of predictions in is based upon the induction profile of a single strain.
+&nbsp;&nbsp;&nbsp;&nbsp;We stress that the entire suite of predictions in is based upon the induction profile of a single strain.
 Our ability to make such a broad range of predictions stems from the fact that our parameters of interest such as the repressor copy number and DNA binding energy - appear as distinct physical